rocky-linux/documentation/docs/guides/cms/wordpress-on-lamp.md

 Create a user with a password for your database:

-!!!Note
+!!!
+Note

     It is highly reccomended to use a stronger password.

-## Create a New User and Password
+## Create a new user and password

 ```bash
     CREATE USER 'admin'@'localhost' IDENTIFIED BY 'password';